Cottam power stations: Ash and dust plant

-Control Room
+Control room

-The station control room is situated to the east of, and adjacent to the turbine house.
-The control room, which is on the operating floor level, contains four separate unit control desks, together with control panels for common services such as the C.W. system, 400kV switching and works electrical system.
-Each unit control console comprises a semi-circular control desk, above which is an alarm facia suspended from the ceiling.
-Behind each control desk stands a semi-circular instrument panel.
-All unit operation covering start-up, loading and shut downs are carried out by the Unit Operator who sits at the control desk.
-The concept of the control is that all operations are divided into discrete stages, each fully automatic and self-checking, with fault alarms and light indications to show the state of the plant.
-The sequence for each stage is initiated by one switch on the control desk.
-The object of the automatic 'fixed logic' sequence control is to give consistent starting techniques which meet the matching requirements of both boiler and turbine and allows the unit to be loaded in as short a time as possible.
-Equipment is also provided for running up, loading and deloading the turbine as fully automated functions.
-Each unit has a 400 channel data logger which records instrument readings automatically and reduces the work load on the unit operator.
-Information recorded by the data logger is used for efficiency monitoring purposes.
+The station control room was situated to the east of, and adjacent to the turbine house.
+The control room, which was on the operating floor level, contained four separate unit control desks, together with control panels for common services such as the C.W. system, 400 kV switching and works electrical system.
+Each unit control console consisted of a semi-circular control desk, above which was alarm fascia suspended from the ceiling.
+Behind each control desk stood a semi-circular instrument panel.
+All unit operation covering start-up, loading and shut downs were carried out by the unit operator who sat at the control desk.
+The concept of the control is that all operations would be divided into discrete stages, each fully automatic and self-checking, with fault alarms and light indications to show the state of the plant.
+The sequence for each stage would be initiated by one switch on the control desk.
+The object of the automatic 'fixed logic' sequence control was to give consistent starting techniques which met the matching requirements of both the boiler and turbine, and allowed the unit to be loaded in as short a time as possible.
+Equipment was also provided for running up, loading and deloading the turbine as fully automated functions.
+Each unit had a 400 channel data logger which recorded instrument readings automatically and reduced the work load on the unit operator.
+Information recorded by the data logger was used for efficiency monitoring purposes.

 Communications on the station are covered by the normal dialling telephone, and 'direct wire' telephones to important positions on the plant.
 Communications between control room and 'roving' operators is achieved by miniaturised personal radio equipment.
 A 'bleeper' radio system was also used for locating staff on the station.
 The site has a 24-hour security team permanently based at Cottam.
 Routine vehicle and foot patrols are constantly carried out.
 A comprehensive CCTV system is installed which enables the whole site to be comprehensively monitored around the clock.